FedericoStra/Sorting/README.md

 Sorting
 =======

-Comparison of various sorting algorithms
+Comparison of various sorting algorithms.

 What is it?
 -----------

-`sorting` is a simple modular program that debugs various sorting algorithms in order to ...
+`sorting` is a simple modular program that debugs various sorting algorithms in order to spot advantages and drawbacks of each one.